caoymg/RecSys-Note/Adversarial/Adversarial Training/notes on ACAE.md

 #### **1. Introduction**

-- In real-world applications, user's feedbacks are possibly contaminated by imperfect user behaviours, posing challenges on the design of robust recommendation methods.
+- In real-world applications, user's feedbacks are possibly contaminated by imperfect user behaviours, posing challenges on the design of robust recommendation methods.
-- propose a general adversarial training framework for  neural network(NN)-based recommendation models and apply the approach on the collaborative auto-encoder model, improving both the model robustness and the overall performance.
+- propose a general adversarial training framework for  neural network(NN)-based recommendation models and apply the approach on the collaborative auto-encoder model, improving both the model robustness and the overall performance.